lachgil/sigma-fp-lab/docs/research/false-colour-el-zone.md

 # False colour and EL Zone are one mode with two scales

-**Hardware, 2026-09-15 (user):** with the camera's own False Color Style set to **EL ZONE**, our `FALSE COL` menu row latches **EL Zone**, not false colour.
-Nothing in our card knows what EL Zone is.

-That is not a coincidence and it is worth writing down, because it means the row already supports a mode we never implemented, and a future row can switch between them without touching the latch at all.

-## Why our latch is style-agnostic

 The row posts rec-manager event **0x21** through CameraIF vtable +0xCC (`0xC03722E8`), and `0x22` through +0xD0 (`0xC0372330`) to stop it.
 See